peering-manager/peering-manager/docs/templating/examples/nokia-sros.md

 This template has been created during rollout of Nokia 7750 peering routers by  [AS15435](https://peeringdb.com/asn/15435).
 I have removed all AS specific code and made a generic template you can use as a starting point to automate the configuration generation of your Nokia router.
+This template is not perfect and may need some changes to fit in your environment.
+If you have question, don't hesistate to contact me.

 ## Configurable Options